tylertitsworth/5th-age-srd/Species/README.md

 The character also receives a separate class bonus.
 These two bonuses must apply to different ability scores.

-Each race also provides the character a special power that can be used once per battle.
+Each species also provides the character a special power that can be used once per battle.
 (It is regained after a quick rest.)
 This is called the _racial power_.